-My inaugural Online Spiritual Retreat offerings
+Sample Online Spiritual Retreat offerings

 My first series of online retreats offer you the chance to deepen your understanding of the life, death, and resurrection of Jesus through the eyes of those who first witnessed those events.
-Drawing from Christian scripture, Hebrew tradition, Biblical scholarship, and historical research, and further enhanced with prayer and creatively imagined dialogue, each retreat will focus on the experience of specific biblical characters whose encounters with God, through Jesus, transformed their own lives and spiritual journeys.
+Drawing from Christian scripture, Hebrew tradition, Biblical scholarship, and historical research, and further enhanced with prayer and creatively imagined dialogue, each retreat focuses on the experience of specific biblical characters whose encounters with God, through Jesus, transformed their own lives and spiritual journeys.

-What others have said about this retreat
+What others have said about my online retreats